ibm-cloud-docs/account/faqs-vrf.md

 Yes.
 After you migrate to a VRF-style account, the option to turn VLAN Spanning "off" is not available.

 By default, in a VRF-style account, all subnets and VLANs on the account can communicate with each other.
 If you need subnet/VLAN segregation, you must order a gateway appliance (one for each POD, where necessary) to appropriately block traffic.

+## Can customers enable VRF on their account?
+{: #enable-VRF}
+{: faq}

+Yes.
+An account owner can enable VRF on an account by enabling VRF and service endpoints.
+For more information on how to enable VRF on an account, see [enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint&interface=ui).